evanx/redex/README.md

 ## Overview

-Messages might be imported and exported, and otherwise routed between processors, using Redis queues for our concurrency model.
+Messages might be imported and exported, and otherwise routed between processors, e.g. using Redis queues for their concurrency model.

 Metadata is attached to messages e.g. for routing and processing purposes.